vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    core's exec registry, which the core's own frame path locks before this queue, so holding this across one of them deadlocks against an ordinary cache sweep on a worker thread.
 And do not hold both queues' locks at
-   once: vqTransfer and vqCompute are the same non-recursive lock wherever the device has no dedicated transfer family (VSVulkanQueueType_), so on that hardware the second call never returns.
+   once: vqTransfer and vqCompute are the same non-recursive lock on a device with neither a dedicated transfer family nor a second compute queue (VSVulkanQueueType_), so on that hardware the second call never returns.
 Neither mistake can be diagnosed from inside the core, which is why they are rules here.

 ----------